sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 - [Rewrite precise-code-intel-bundle-manager in Go (#9586)](https://github.com/sourcegraph/sourcegraph/pull/9586/)
 - [Rewrite precise-code-intel-worker in Go (#10105)](https://github.com/sourcegraph/sourcegraph/pull/10105)

 At this point, the code nav team had been split into the web and code intel for some time now.
-After a few changes in the code intel team's membership, we no longer had the same core competencies: we lost one fan of TypeScript and gained two fans of Go.
+After a few changes in the code intel team's membership, we gained a _lot_ of Go talent and lost a bit of TypeScript talent.
+We no longer had the same core competencies, and it made sense from both an organizational and architectural standpoint to rewrite the existing TypeScript backend code in order to unify it with the greater Sourcegraph codebase.

-In an effort to unify the precise code intel backends with the rest of the application, we decided to rewrite the services, slowly, into Go.
+We decided to _slowly_ rewrite each of the services into Go.
 Our high-level plan was to first extract the CPU-bound work done by the lsif-server into a high-performance Go process which could be called by the existing worker code (this is similar to the [strangler fig](https://martinfowler.com/bliki/StranglerFigApplication.html) pattern of refactoring).
 This part of the stack seemed to benefit the most from a rewrite, and allowed us to use existing knowledge to aggressively optimize Go rather than having to learn low-level optimization techniques for Node.js environments.
 Eventually, more and more of the worker would fall into the Go code's event horizon, and eventually the entire worker would be replaced.

 But actions don't always occur as they're planned.